cnzakimuena/convertPLEX/README.md

 3. Export patient ‘.xml’ patient files as ‘XMLExportFiles’ folder, unzip and insert into the created folder (‘SamplePatient_01’).<br/>
 4. Export all patient angiography ‘.bmp’ image sets directly into the created folder (‘SamplePatient_01’)
 5. Repeat steps (1) to (5) as needed (see example below).<br/>
-6. Create and name an empty folder called 'raw' into the current directory, and insert all folders containing all files (e.g. ‘SamplePatient_01’, ‘SamplePatient_02’, etc.) into the 'raw' folder (sample dataset : https://www.kaggle.com/cnzakimuena/retinal-oct-octa-data).<br/>
+6. Create and name an empty folder called 'raw' into the current directory, and insert all folders containing all files (e.g. ‘SamplePatient_01’, ‘SamplePatient_02’, etc.) into the 'raw' folder (sample dataset: https://www.kaggle.com/cnzakimuena/retinal-oct-octa-data).<br/>
 7. Proceed to run the command ‘call_convertPLEX’.<br/>

 ![example image](instructions.png)